telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/customize-web-designer.md

 # Web Report Designer Customization

-Starting with R3 2023, the Telerik Web Report Designer provides customization options.
+Starting with R3 2023, the Telerik Web Report Designer can be customized either for all users or for particular users based on certain criteria.

 ## Customization Options

-The customization options the developer may pass to the client of the Web Report Designer in the latest Reporting version {{site.buildversion}} are:
+Customization options the developer may pass to the client of the Web Report Designer in the latest Telerik Reporting version {{site.buildversion}}:

-* __Permissions__: a list of permissions that will be denied client-side
+* __Permissions__: a list of permissions that will be denied to the user client-side

 There are two approaches for providing the customization options to the ReportDesigner.

 ## Customizing Web Report Designer for All Users

 The customization options like denied permissions may be configured for all users of the Web Report Designer through the corresponding property in the `ReportDesignerServiceConfiguration`.
+For the permissions, this is the property `DeniedPermissions`:

 ````CSharp
 services.TryAddSingleton((Func<IServiceProvider, IReportDesignerServiceConfiguration>)(sp => new ReportDesignerServiceConfiguration